Skip to main content

 In Beijing, the China-America Reel Ecology Project welcomed over 35 participants for a workshop hosted in the artist village of Songzhuang.
 Led in partnership with filmmaker and activist Zhu Rikun, the session introduced participants to phytograms, a technique for creating images on film using only plant-based chemistry.
 By using local plants and natural materials to create motion pictures, participants explored how sustainable processing can reduce chemical waste while connecting filmmaking to the region’s ecology.

-“We translated the phytogram recipe into Mandarin as well as context on the historical, material, chemical, and ecological development of celluloid that led up to the creation of the recipe,” said Sniadecki.
+“We translated the phytogram recipe into Mandarin as well as vital context on the historical, material, chemical, and ecological development of celluloid that led up to the creation of the recipe,” said Sniadecki.

 Participants in the Beijing workshop at the Songzhuang art village.